RetroReversing/retroReversing/pages/consoles/xbox/XboxGameEngines.md

 To find out if your games uses this engine, look for games that have the `lua.dat` file.

 Games:
-* Far Cry - Instincts
+* Far Cry Instincts
-* Far Cry Instincts Evolution
+* Far Cry Instincts: Evolution

 </div>
 </section>